LanS0/LanS0/README.md

 I’m Student at Bina Sarana Informatika

 ⚡ Fun fact:
-I promise my self someday i will Create "THE" Game
+I had a dream to making a Game

 📫 How to reach me:
 - [Instagram](https://www.instagram.com/michael_alan01/)